KeeevinW/Student-Management-Website/README.md

 ## Description

 This project is a student management website developed during my internship at ICBC Guangxi, Financial Technology Department, mentored by Mr. Wu.
-It serves as a practical exercise in building web applications using the Java Spring Boot framework, specific skills including implementing multi-table queries, encrypting sensitive data, as well as exception handling.
+It serves as a practical exercise in building web applications using the Java Spring Boot framework, as well as programming skills such as implementing multi-table queries and handling exceptions.

+### Technologies Included

+- Java Spring Boot framework
+- RESTful API
+- Freemarker (template engine)
+- MyBatis (ORM framework)
+- SQL & MySQL
+- AES (Advanced Encryption Standard) for encryption

 ### Front End